manualzuru/poap/README.md

 ## Directory Sructure

-POAP is dividided in the following applications/projects:
+POAP is divided in the following applications/projects:

 - **eth**: ZeppelinOS project with POAP Contracts
 - **website**: Public website.
 Static website for poap